What are the recent changes to the JobKeeper payments and how will it affect me?

 I require a statement for Centrelink – how do I go about obtaining this?

 Customers can obtain statements back to July 2010 via Internet Banking.
 If you receive monthly statements, these will be uploaded up to the end of March 2020.
 If you receive six-monthly statements, these will be up to the end of December 2019.
-Customers can access a Transaction Statement Summary on Greater Bank letterhead by logging into Internet Banking, selecting the ‘Transactions’ tab, then following the link to login to Mobile Banking.
+Customers can access a Transaction Statement Summary on Greater Bank letterhead by logging into Online Banking, selecting the ‘Transactions’ tab, then following the link to login to Mobile Banking.
 Once logged in, select the relevant account then print the page as a PDF.
-If you do not use Internet Banking, please contact us on 1300 179 979.
+If you do not use Online Banking, please contact us on 1300 179 979.

 I am eligible for the $750 government stimulus package, when will I receive this money?